mobile apps

 Everything you love about power1061.com and more!
 Tap on any of the buttons below to download our app.

 Peezy began making waves as a solo artist with 2014's Mud Muzik.
-He also founded his own #Boyz Entertainment label and garnere yet wider attention with the release of his third album, 2015's Mud Sweat & Tears.
+He also founded his own #Boyz Entertainment label and garnered yet wider attention with the release of his third album, 2015's Mud Sweat & Tears.
 The following year saw him arrested on racketeering and conspiracy charges, but that didn't stop him from releasing a new mixtape, the aptly named Ballin Ain't a Crime, in early 2017.
 That year, he issued a further trio of mixtapes: People's Champ, Winter Grind, and Ghetto Wave.
 He kicked off 2018 with the No Hooks mixtape, with No Hooks 2 and Royalty One appearing the following year.